tuskbuddy/site/exampleSite/content/honey-garlic-chicken.md

 #### Where's this recipe from?

 This one comes straight from [RealSimpleGood](https://realsimplegood.com/one-pan-honey-garlic-chicken/ "RSG").
 They have 18 pages of recipes for gluten-free, dairy-free, paleo, keto, and Whole30 eaters.
+If you are on one of these diets, or on all five at once, this is the place for you.
 I don't know what a paleo diet is, but this recipe fits within the constraints of it, and probably a few others as well.

 #### Anything to know before making it?